vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="datastore"></a>
 ## Datastore Options ##
-The `vic-machine` utility allows you to specify the datastores in which to store container image files, the files for the virtual container host appliance, container VM files, and container volumes.
+The `vic-machine` utility allows you to specify the datastore in which to store container image files, container VM files, and the files for the virtual container host appliance.
+You can also specify datastores in which to create container volumes.

 - vSphere Integrated Containers Engine fully supports VMware Virtual SAN datastores.
 - vSphere Integrated Containers Engine supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.